uvarc/rc-website/content/post/2020-september22-matlab-seminar.md

 Deep learning can achieve humanlike accuracy at tasks such as naming objects in a scene or recognizing optimal paths in an environment.
 Sometimes it can even exceed human performance, recognizing non-obvious patterns in image or signal data.

 In this new neuroscience seminar, we’ll illustrate the fundamentals of deep learning in MATLAB.
-Using an age-labeled BIDS dataset from the OpenNeuro repository, we’ll train a deep network to accurately classify the age range of normalized human MRI brain images, not obviously discernable by human inspection.
+Using an age-labeled BIDS dataset from the OpenNeuro repository, we’ll train a deep network to accurately classify the age range of normalized human MRI brain images, not obviously discernible by human inspection.

 ## Highlights